 The person who runs his/her own fantasy team and ultimately is responsible for making all personnel decisions.

 Performance scoring system

 A scoring system in which players are given bonus points for passing, rushing and/or receiving milestones.
 For instance, some leagues will award one point for every 10 rushing yards.
 Or they might give five points for every 300 passing yards in addition to basic scoring.

 PPR (point per reception)

 Indicates a league that awards a point per reception.
 Typically, running backs, wide receivers and tight ends all receive the same number of points for catches, but some leagues award staggered bonuses based on position.
 For example, running backs could receive .5 points per reception, while wideouts and tight ends receive a full point.

 A player's predicted statistics, which are used to help determine that player's fantasy value.

 RBBC (running back by committee)

 A dirty four-letter phrase in the world of fantasy football, RBBC describes a situation in which an NFL team uses more than one running back in a prominent role.
-A perfect example exists in Miami, where Ronnie Brown and Ricky Williams are rotated throughout the game.
+A perfect example exists in New England, where Shane Vereen and Steven Ridley are rotated throughout the game.
 This scenario sometimes makes it difficult for owners to depend on a back for a consistent level of production.
-RBBCs have become much more popular in recent seasons and have made featured backs such as Adrian Peterson and Chris Johnson even more valuable in drafts -- and just as rare.
+RBBCs have become much more popular in recent seasons and have made featured backs such as Adrian Peterson and Jamaal Charles even more valuable in drafts -- and just as rare.

 Backup or bench players.